Kim Zolciak-Biermann Debuts New Look And Fans Approve

 Kim Zolciak-Biermann has been known to jump on the bandwagon when a popular trend arises.
 She is currently enjoying her life after recently turning 40.
 After a big celebration, and some inspiration from friends, Zolciak-Biermann decided to change her look.

 After being known as a blonde throughout her reality television career, Kim Zolciak-Biermann has returned to her natural hair color and is currently a brunette.

-According to Starcasm, she revealed that she has been dying her hair blonde since she was just 15-years-old.
+According to Starcasm, she revealed that she has been dying her hair blonde since she was 15-years-old.
 There have been mixed reactions to the change because of her statement about being inspired by Kim Kardashian.
 Zolciak-Biermann has definitely made it known that she is close to the Kardashian family, especially Khloe.

 It has been confirmed that Kim Zolciak-Biermann will not be returning to The Real Housewives of Atlanta for another season.
 She felt like the cast ganged up on her and she isn’t willing to do that again.
 Don’t Be Tardy should be returning at some point, though a season premiere has not been announced.
 There were some hiccups with filming, but Zolciak-Biermann worked things out and returned to work.
 With all of her children and their busy lives, there is plenty of material to keep the show going and keep fans interested in Kim’s endeavors.